-The Vascular Program at Dixie Regional Medical Center is the collaboration of a number of different services that treat conditions related to vascular disease.
+The Vascular Program at St. George Regional Hospital is the collaboration of a number of different services that treat conditions related to vascular disease.
 Medical partners include: Interventional radiologists; interventional cardiologists; cardiologists; thoracic surgeons, general surgeons, neurologists, nephrologists, emergency physicians; podiatrists; internal medicine; family practice medicine.

 Vascular disease is the disease of the blood vessels (arteries and veins).
 Peripheral vascular disease (PVD) affects the areas that are outside your heart.
 The most common types of PVD are: Carotid Artery Disease, Deep Vein Thrombosis, Venous Insufficiency, and Abdominal Aortic Aneurysm.